opencog/atomspace/Design-Notes.md

  * Having non-anonymous ObjectNodes that do what Values do might simplify the authoring of pipelines.

- * We still don't have a good answer for SortedValue vis-a-vis CollectionOf.
+ * We still don't have a good answer for SortedStream vis-a-vis CollectionOf.

  * There's some unresolved tension with the overlapping duties of